 The Vision Behind the App

-We set out to create a mobile platform where instructors could easily manage their courses - uploading materials, sharing lectures, and enrolling students.
-The complementary LMS would serve as the backbone, providing robust tools for course management.
+We set out to create a mobile platform where instructors could easily manage their courses: uploading materials, sharing lectures, and enrolling students.
+The LMS would serve as the administrator’s dashboard, providing all tools for course management.
 While we built it specifically for OttawaU's Italian Studies Department, we designed the system to be flexible enough for broader applications down the line.
-Throughout development, we carefully considered everything from user roles to content organization to ensure the system could grow with future needs.
+Before development even began, we considered everything from user roles to content organization to ensure the system could grow with future needs.

 Custom Video Player

-The custom video player was our greatest and most challenging feat for this project.
+The custom video player was our most important, but most challenging feat for this project.
 Essentially, the lecturers wanted to upload lecture videos, and at chosen timestamps, pause the video and add pop-up multiple choice questions and dismissible notes.
+This was inspired by Edpuzzle.

 This was a feature recommended by the client's students, and although difficult, it was a feature that we wanted to spend the most time on to ensure it's implemented well.

 We put together a prototype pretty easily using React, and it worked very well as a web-based custom video player.
 But, adding it to the mobile app was much more challenging.
-Open-source video player support in React Native is lacking, so we were forced to build our own.
+Open-source video player support in React Native is lacking, at least ones with the flexibility we needed, so we were forced to build our own.

 The end result: Admins can upload videos in the web app, and add timestamped content.
 When playing the videos in the mobile app, questions and content pop up and specified timestamps, and the videos become much more interactive.